 2016 also saw the introduction of several new virtual reality (VR) headsets designed for home and mobile use.
 Samsung Gear VR and Google Daydream View made a splash.
 As these products continue to make consumer inroads, we’ll see more games push the envelope of what you can achieve with VR and AR.

-Businesses get the instant access and speed they need to get work done, with the ability to fall back on on-demand cloud-based resources when scale is needed.
-B2’s hybrid cloud integrations include OpenIO, which helps businesses maintain data storage on-premise until it’s designated for archive and stored in the B2 cloud.
+Businesses get the instant access and speed they need to get work done, with the ability to fall back on on-demand, cloud-based resources when scale is needed.
+Backblaze B2’s hybrid cloud integrations include OpenIO, which helps businesses maintain data storage on-premises until it’s designated for archive and stored in the Backblaze B2 cloud.

-There are practical deployment and scale issues that have kept Hybrid Cloud services from being used widespread in the largest enterprise environments.
-Small to medium businesses and vertical markets like Media & Entertainment have found promising, economical opportunities to use it, which bodes well for the future.
+There are practical deployment and scale issues that have kept hybrid cloud services from being used widespread in the largest enterprise environments.
+Small to medium-sized businesses and vertical markets like media & entertainment have found promising, economical opportunities to use it, which bodes well for the future.

 3D printing, once a rarified technology, has become increasingly commoditized over the past several years.
 That’s been in part thanks to the “Maker Movement:” Thousands of folks all around the world who love to tinker and build.
 XYZprinting is out in front of makers and others with its line of inexpensive desktop da Vinci printers.

 The da Vinci Mini is a tabletop model aimed at home users which starts at under $300.
 You can download and tweak thousands of 3D models to build toys, games, art projects, and educational items.
 They’re built using spools of biodegradable, non-toxic plastics derived from corn starch which dispense sort of like the bobbin on a sewing machine.
 The da Vinci Mini works with Macs and PCs and can connect via USB or Wi-Fi.